 How to download and install Firefox on Windows

-- If you are upgrading from a previous version of Firefox, see Update Firefox to the latest version.
+- To update Firefox from a previous version, see Update Firefox to the latest version.

-Before installing Firefox, make sure that your computer meets the System Requirements.
+Before installing Firefox, see the Firefox System Requirements to make sure that your computer has the required operating system and recommended hardware.

 Do not install Firefox using a limited Windows XP account.
 For more information, see Microsoft's support article How to determine your user account type in Windows.

-- Visit this Firefox download page in any browser, such as Microsoft Internet Explorer.
+- Visit this Firefox download page in any browser, such as Microsoft Internet Explorer or Microsoft Edge.

-- If you use Microsoft Internet Explorer, a notification bar will appear at the bottom of the page with the options to run the installer or save the file to your computer.
+- If you use Microsoft Internet Explorer or Microsoft Edge, a notification bar will appear at the bottom of the page with the options to run the installer or save the file to your computer.
 Click to start the process.